Naturalisation

 • No prison sentence longer than three months or probation longer than one year;

-• Residence in the Republic of Slovenia must have not been annulled;
+• Residence in the Republic of Slovenia must not have been annulled;

 • Do not pose a threat to public order, safety or security of the state;